 and setting a fire: youtube=http://youtu.be/fkgHkxIfgBc

-However growing frustration among Kosovo Albanians made international community to fear that March 17th pogrom could repeat again so status talks had to be continued at any (Serbian) here)thing is that the Albanian side did not see necessary to negotiate anything, but to make more request because the U.S. had already promised that Belgrade will recognize their Independence (about the whole flow of negotiations see
+However, growing frustration among Kosovo Albanians made the international community fear that March 17th pogrom could repeat again so status talks had to be continued at any (Serbian) here) thing is that the Albanian side did not see necessary to negotiate anything, but to make more request because the U.S. had already promised that Belgrade will recognize their Independence (about the whole flow of negotiations see

 Picture slide of some of the over 150 Orthodox Churched destroyed with explosives, burned or turned into PUBLIC TOILETS by Albanians in Kosovo since 1999.

-Here’s an extract from Peacekeeper (in an Interview with Babsi Jones made a little before Kosovo’s unilateral independence declaration)The original (in Italian) is bellow:
+Here’s an extract from Peacekeeper (in an Interview with Babsi Jones made a little before Kosovo’s unilateral independence declaration)The original (in Italian) is below:

 What in the end is your opinion about that area of Europe?
 Healed wounds or are the wounds still open?
 Is there still a risk for new riots?

-Babsi Jones: Badly sealed wounds, and a lot of wounds are still open.
+Babsi Jones: Badly sealed wounds and a lot of wounds are still open.
 Also a high risk of new riots.
 An analysis would take pages and pages.
-Peace in the ex-ju republics can only be a reality by solving the Kosovo question:at the moment it’s a little narco-state that pretends to be independent and it pretends it in a brutal way: just think about the pogrom of 2004.
-Totally ignored by Western mass media, it has legitimated ethnic cleansing of everything non-albanian.
-If the institutions in charge to solve the Kosovo question go on ignoring Belgrade’s pleas and constructive requests and go on to consider Serbs “unreliable interlocutors” (what is done already for a long time for propaganda purpose or for convenience) the balkanic area will be once again destabilized.
-Maybe it’s what the powerful forces wants.
+Peace in the ex-YU republics can only be a reality by solving the Kosovo question: at the moment it’s a little narco-state that pretends to be independent and it pretends it in a brutal way: just think about the pogrom of 2004.
+Totally ignored by Western mass media, it has legitimated ethnic cleansing of everything non-Albanian.
+If the institutions in charge to solve the Kosovo question go on ignoring Belgrade’s pleas and constructive requests and go on to consider Serbs “unreliable interlocutors” (what is done already for a long time for propaganda purpose or for convenience) the Balkanic area will be once again destabilized.
+Maybe it’s what the powerful forces want.
 Nevertheless, the biggest American military base since Vietnam is located in Kosovo.
-A tax free zone, a dark spot that hosts traffic of weapons, drugs and humans is a good deal for everyone….except for thousands of fugitives and “desaprecidos of non conform ethnicity..of course!
+A tax-free zone, a dark spot that hosts traffic of weapons, drugs and humans is a good deal for everyone….except for thousands of fugitives and “Desaparecidos of non conform ethnicity..of course!